bernd-clemenz/aloga/README.md

 ## Result
 - a JSON file with parsed access data, where remote hosts are keys
 - simple bar-chart image access histogram as PNG
+- a CSV file with all access data

 ## Resources
 - [Antlr4](http://www.antlr.org)